dorothy-ordogh/Python-BashScript/README.md

 UBC respectfully provides a web page that informs you of your usage (which they check every ~15 minutes).
 What I did was downloaded the web page, extracted the inbound GB usage, and if it is under 6.70GB do nothing, but if it is at or above 6.70GB, show a pop up window that warns me of my usage.
 Using crontab, I scheduled this script to run every 20 minutes.

+Most of the functionality is in the python script for 2 reasons.
+1) I know python better than bash, and 2) bash doesn't deal well with floats, so I thought it best to just write everything in python rather than using awk or bc.

 Feel free to use the script.
 If you do though, please note that this can only run on OS X systems, and please remember to change the paths to the executables.